dwjohnston/blacksheepcode/src/agnostic_state_managment_in_react.md

 ```

 Here, we're fetching a list of todos and displaying them as a list.
-While the fetch is happing, we display some kind of loading indicator.
+While the fetch is happening, we display some kind of loading indicator.

 ## Part 2 - Two kinds of components - stateless and stateful.

 The first thing I like to do define components that have actual UX in them, as stateless components - that is - their parent is responsible for telling them what data they have available to them.
 (This isn't to say that they never have a `useState` hook inside of them, but that statefulness is always considered temporary).

-The stateful aspect (in this case, fetching the data from the API and storing it in to memory, also, determining the loading state), is contained in a parent component.
+The stateful aspect (in this case, fetching the data from the API and storing it in to memory, also, determining the loading state) is contained in a parent component.